edgedb/edgedb/docs/guides/deployment/bare_metal.rst

 .. code-block:: bash

-   $ systemctl enable --now edgedb-server-1
+   $ sudo systemctl enable --now edgedb-server-1

 This will start the server on port 5656, and the data directory will be ``/var/lib/edgedb/1/data``.
 You can edit the unit to specify server arguments